-“The SurePact software has been developed by someone who knows what they are talking about and what we need.
+“The SurePact software for local governments has been developed by someone who knows what they are talking about and what we need.
 Megan has listened to us and worked with us to deliver an outcome that works for us,” said Sarah.

 Supporting Megan at the launch of her company as Keynote Speaker is another Samford local, now a globally recognised entrepreneur, Leanne Kemp, Founder & CEO of Everledger.
 Leanne is pushing boundaries with Everledger, addressing real-world challenges through driving transparency and trust along global supply chains using emerging technology in Diamonds.

 Leanne’s entrepreneurial success has led to her appointment as the New Queensland Chief Entrepreneur, a role to further develop the startup ecosystem, attract investment and support job creation throughout the state of Queensland.
 She is the first female entrepreneur to hold this position.

 Megan said she is overwhelmed by Leanne’s support to attend her company launch.
 “Leanne is an amazing woman who, in just over 3 years has been appointed as a member of the World Economic Forum’s Global Blockchain Business Council; a Co-Chair for the World Trade Board’s Sustainable Trade Action Group; is on the IBM Blockchain Platform Board of Advisors and won significant recognition on the global technology stage.”